quant-aq/py-quantaq/docs/index.rst

 `py-quantaq` is built to make it easy to access the `QuantAQ <https://quant-aq.com>`_ REST API using Python.
-The most recent versions of the library can be found on `PyPI <https://pypi.org/project/py-quantaq/>`_ and supports applications written using Python 3.6 and later.
+The most recent versions of the library can be found on `PyPI <https://pypi.org/project/py-quantaq/>`_ and support applications written using Python 3.6 and later.

 Install the Library